barkbay/toy/README.md

 I wanted to learn myself how YARN works, as an exercise I decided to try to deploy JEE web application (a.k.a.
 WAR files) inside YARN containers.

-TOY is just a proof of concept did on my spare time, it is definitely not a reference for implementing YARN applications.
+TOY is just a proof of concept, I did it on my spare time, it is definitely not a reference for implementing YARN applications.
 If you want to to do so I suggest you to have a look at [Apache Twill](http://twill.incubator.apache.org/) project.